MetaSys-LISBP/PhysioFit/docs/faq.rst

 more info on the run parameters and how they may affect the fitting process, please refer to section :ref:`physiofit parameters`.

-If you believe the problem is in PhysioFit, we would greatly appreciate if you could open a new issue on our `issue tracker <https://github .com/MetaSys-LISBP/PhysioFit/issues>`_.
+If you think the problem is in PhysioFit, we would greatly appreciate if you could open a new issue on our `issue tracker <https://github .com/MetaSys-LISBP/PhysioFit/issues>`_.